zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 That’s what Rafael is talking about.
 He wants to “l ock in a good annual percentage rate.”
 The “annual percentage rate” is t he interest rate for a given year, for each year that you to pay the bank to hav e the money, to borrow the money.
 Kiko agrees.
 She says, “All right, I think t hat’s what we want.
 We want the principle and interest payments to be predictab le.”

 When you borrow money from a bank, there are two ki nds of payments that you are making back to the bank.
 The first is the “prin cipal” (principal).
 The principal of a loan is the actual money that the bank is givi ng you.
 So, if the bank is giving you $100, your principal on the loan is $100.
-But o f course, the bank isn’t giving you the money for free.
+But of course, the bank isn’t giving you the money for free.
 You have to pay the bank to  use its money.
 The money that you pay the bank – the price of the loan, if y ou will – is the interest.

 The interest is the money you pay to get the loan, or the money you pay that the bank gets for giving you the loan.
 Usually when you  have a mortgage loan in the United States, or a car loan, you are giving the ba nk part of the principal back each time you send in money, but you are also givin g them part of the interest.
 Kiko says, “We want the principal and interest paym ents to be predictable.”
 “To be predictable” means you know what they’re going t o be in the future.
 “Predictable” comes from the verb “to predict” (pre dict), which means to guess or estimate what will happen in the future.